kgrid/specs/docs/README.md

 ## 3. The Knowledge Object Common Package

 A key goal is allowing KOs to be nearly ready to be integrated into practice.
 A central feature of KOs is there dual nature as digital artifacts needing to meet the FAIR principles and services that can be used at scale in a variety of systems.
+See [KO Whitepaper] or [What is a KO?] or [Knowledge Object Primer]....

 ```
 naan-name-version [object root]